epost/fql2/README.md

 About
 -----

-An IDE for the functorial query languages developed at categoricaldata.net.
+An IDE for the functorial query languages developed at categoricaldata.net/fql.html.
+Binaries are available there.

 Build
 -----